 In our Preschool and Pre-Kindergarten programs, classroom teachers and teacher assistants are offered regular consultative training from an ELL coach in order to best implement language development strategies into the daily routines and content of their play activities that invite learning.

 To provide a diverse and optimal learning environment for all students, the number of English Language learners is monitored in each grade level.
-An English proficiency assessment is administered as part of the admissions process and can include scores in the domains of listening, speaking, reading, and writing.
-In grades K-4, this English proficiency assessment is also administered at the end of each semester to track the student’s level of proficiency in English.
+An English proficiency assessment (developed by WIDA) is administered as part of the admissions process and can include scores in the domains of listening, speaking, reading, and writing.
+In grades K-8, this English proficiency assessment is also administered at the end of each semester to track the student’s level of proficiency in English.
 According to the student’s results, he/she will be placed in a classroom where his/her language support needs can be effectively met.

 In making a decision to exit a student from the ELL program, the following will be considered by the ELL coach and classroom teacher in order to determine whether the student demonstrates the level of proficiency needed for independent success within the regular classroom environment: